 Although TDH encourages utilizing the same transport method for multiple business areas (e.g., ELR and Immunization Registry), mixed message types in one file will not be accepted.
 Separate files need to be sent to TDH for each type of message.
-For ELR, TDH expects only ORU\R01 message types to be sent in a file to TDH.
+For ELR, TDH expects only ORU_R01 message types to be sent in a batch that is then sent in a file to TDH.

-22. What kind of documentation will TDH provide to me that I can use for Promoting Interoperability Programs attestation?
+22. What kind of documentation will TDH provide to me that I can use for Meaningful Use attestation?

 TDH will provide official letters documenting each completed step of the ELR on-boarding process.
 These letters can be used as documentation for your records.
-Neither TDH nor the Surveillance Systems and Informatics Program are the Promoting Interoperability Programs regulators or the body which measures compliance.
+Neither TDH nor the Surveillance Systems and Informatics Program are the Meaningful Use regulators or the body which measures compliance.
 If you have specific questions about your attestation process, please contact representatives within those governing bodies.